-TEZZAH is an English rock and blues guitarist,
+TEZZAH is an English rock & blues

 Devon, England.
 Playing acoustic guitar from the age of 14 he quickly